uninstallio/android-sdk/README.md

 3. Choose Java Build Path
 4. Select libraries tab
 5. Choose Add JARS and browse to the jars directory in cloned/unzipped files.
 Select all the jars one by one.
+6. Add "notiphi_app_token" and  notiphi_app_secret provided by us, in string.xml file inside res directory of your android project
+7. Put notiphi_notification_icon.png in drawable directory of your android project

 ####Manifest file